Judge Dredd (IDW Publishing): Judge Dredd – Deviations

+In May 2018, IDW published a one-shot titled Deviations.
+Written and illustrated by John McCrea.

 Judge Dredd – Under Siege

 In May 2018, IDW began publishing a 4-issue series titled Under Siege.
+Written by Mark Russell, art by Max Dunbar.

 Judge Dredd – Toxic

 In October 2018, IDW began publishing a 4-issue series titled Toxic.
+Written by Paul Jenkins, art by Marco Castiello.

 Judge Dredd – False Witness

 In February 2020, IDW began publishing a 4-issue series titled False Witness.
-The last three issues are delayed from their expected publication schedule due to Coronavirus.
+The last three issues were delayed from their expected publication schedule due to the coronavirus pandemic.
+Written by Brandon Easton, art by Kei Zama.

 Judge Dredd – 100-Page Giant

 In March 2020, IDW published a one-shot story collection titled 100-Page Giant.
 This collection was well received as a jumping on point for getting familiar with Judge Dredd.